Template Basics in Microsoft Word

 layout such as margins (although indents contained in styles will be

 imported if the style is imported.
+Once you have imported styles, it is

 If you want the layout features or text from the new template

-for your document, your best bet is to create a new document based on the new
+for your document, your best bet is to create a new document based on the

-template and then copy the contents of your old document into the new
+new template and then copy the contents of your old document into the new

 document.
 Then close the old document and save your new document using the

-same name.
+your new document has everything you want.
 Note that your new document will use style definitions from the

 template rather than from your old document.